Plenty of data management models exist. In this article, you learn the benefits of using the “Orange” data management

 Did you know that an orange has not been created by nature but by humans?
 This delicious sweet juicy fruit is a hybrid of two other fruits: a pomelo and a mandarin.
 The analogy of orange and data management (DM) models came to my mind when I wrote about my analysis of well-known data management metamodels and different maturity models of data management.
 The orange symbolized my attempts to cross the ‘pomelos’ of DM metamodels and ‘mandarins’ of DM maturity models and create a new flavor as a result.

 I will spare you the details of the long and hard analytical process and will go straight into some of my conclusions:

 - There are at least two cornerstone viewpoints on data management.
 The first one is broad: it views data processing (data lifecycle) from the company’s perspective as a whole.
 DAMA-DMBOK promotes this approach.
 The second viewpoint is narrow: data management is viewed from data management professionals’ perspective and the tasks they need to accomplish.
 This perspective is presented in DCAM.
 The rest of the models (CMMI CERT-RMM (Data Management Maturity Model by CMMI), the IBM Data Governance Council Maturity model, Stanford Data Governance Maturity Model, and Gartner’s Enterprise Information Management Maturity Model) find themselves somewhere in between, between these two cornerstone approaches.

 - All the models mentioned above are compatible with each other only to some extent.

-- If a company wants to measure its data management maturity, the data management model they are using should be aligned with a certain maturity model.
+- If a company wants to measure its data management maturity, the data management model they are using should be aligned with a particular maturity model.

-- Even though there are several well-known meta- and maturity models of data management, each company still needs to ‘invent the wheel,’ as whatever model is chosen to be used needs to be adjusted to the company needs.
+- Even though there are several well-known meta- and maturity models of data management, each company still needs to ‘invent the wheel,’ as whatever model is chosen to be used needs to be adjusted to the company’s needs.

-- All said above makes it very difficult to compare DM maturities and performance between different companies.
+- All said above makes comparing DM maturities and performance between different companies difficult.